 Astrology and Superstition

-In contrast, Earth and Air signs—Taurus, Virgo, Capricorn, Gemini, Libra, and Aquarius—tend to be more grounded and analytical.
-Earth signs, with their pragmatic approach to life, prefer beliefs rooted in the tangible and the practical.
-Air signs, with their intellectual curiosity, favor ideas that can be dissected, debated, and understood through reason.
+In contrast, Earth and Air signs—Taurus, Virgo, Capricorn, Gemini, Libra, and Aquarius—tend to be more grounded and analytical in their approach.
+Earth signs, with their practical sensibilities, are drawn to beliefs that are tangible, measurable, and rooted in real-world experience.
+They value what can be seen, touched, and proven.
+Air signs, ever curious and mentally agile, are more inclined toward ideas that can be analyzed, debated, and understood through reason.

 “Earth signs have a longing for what they call the spiritual, although this is frequently expressed as a secret fascination or “belief” in ghosts, psychism, and other para-psychological phenomena without any understanding of the implications inherent in the existence of this sort of “supernatural” world.
 They will often be found pursuing a love-object who personifies their idea of the medium, the inspiration, the guide who can in some way share with them the secrets of the cosmos and alleviate the dull ache within.
 Unfortunately, those who are in touch with the inner mysteries cannot parcel them out like bread and cheese, because such intuitive experience is wholly individual, intensely personal and cannot be explained in the concrete form which earth likes his explanations to assume.”
 By Liz Greene